mishraanuraagx/tablefrompdf/README.md

 5. PDFTableGenerator
 Helps in production of Table from merging and combining possible cells into groups

+6. TestExtractor
+Use of traprange api to get desired result by manual input.

 ## Issue
 1. Need manual input on table start and end lines, need to find a way to automate it